About G2P is about Gene

 From the time his small audio cassette recorder’s erase head broke when he was 8 years old, Gene Ganssle has been creating different characters, multi-track recording and producing creative stories.
 After graduating with honors from high school in Tempe, he went to the University of Redlands’ Johnston Center in California and majored in Theater and Communications.
 In 1983, Ganssle attended University of East Anglia in England as a sponsored exchange student with the Proudian Honors Program and was the first American intern for BBC television in Norwich, England.
 While there he performed and produced theatre, shot a documentary and wrote a column for his school newspaper.
 Also while in college, Ganssle made music videos, DJ’d at the radio station, KUOR, did news reporting and made original radio dramas on reel to reel tape until he graduated in 1985.

 Returning to Arizona, Ganssle worked for a variety of theatre companies as an actor, including Mill Avenue Theatre, Phoenix Children’s Hospital’s Project Prevention, Aurora Mime Theatre, Actors Theatre of Phoenix , Phoenix Theatre and Phoenix Theatre’s Cookie Company, where he not only acted, but stage managed and produced award-winning sound designs with original music and sound effects.
 Ganssle joined Actors Equity performing in Shear Madness with Theatre League in 1995 and has been working professionally as a union actor since.
-He would also produce live events with various companies, including Encore Entertainment, Quantum Leap Productions and a variety of local non-profits.
+He would also work live events with various companies, including Encore Entertainment, Quantum Leap Productions and a variety of local non-profits.
 He also directed full productions for Southwest Shakespeare, Cookie Company and Arizona Jewish Theatre.
-AJTC later hired Ganssle to administer their Arizona’s 21st Century Grant, which would bring nine arts organizations’ after school programs to a dozen South Phoenix schools, aiming to raise test scores of at-risk youth through the Arts.
-By the end of the five-year program, Ganssle was working fully in digital video production for nonprofits, theaters and others.
-Clients of G2 Productions include the Arizona Veterans Hall of Fame, Phoenix Theatre, The Hopi Talent Show, Miss Arizona USA, The Veterans Heritage Project, Cannedy Dance Center, Tandoori Investments, The Wallace and Ladmo Show, The Arizona Department of Health Services and Runbeck Election Services, among others.
+AJTC later hired Ganssle to administer their Arizona 21st Century Grant, which would bring nine arts organizations’ after school programs to a dozen South Phoenix schools, aiming to raise test scores of at-risk youth through the Arts.
+By the end of the successful five-year program, Ganssle was ready for more.

 Slideshow Link Soon Here.